bobbybudnick/SFS-KSP2-Showcase/README.md

 perhaps parachute settings will need to be modified
 32 - sketchy launch - 4339dv in orbit compared to 2812dv in orbit with larger second stage and pusher stage
 48 - better launch but still limited second and pusher stage control - 4301dv - 5445dv after transfer with more to go

+**Motorcycles to Minmus**
+recommended max speed on kerbin of about 15mps for rover version
+there have been countless vehicle attachment failures
+st-micro-1 and stj-3125 are hyper bugged to an incredible level - seat pops off/vehicle disappears/frame breaks
+all attachment points except for docking port stay with vehicle and need to attach to bottom so cannot be used
+wheel suspension is based on fps and may need adjustment
+going to have to wait until booster separation to go away from vertical
+wait until 60k apa to steer to horizon
+these launch instructions are for the boosted version not the integrated version
+55k apa was slightly better dv but more sketchy to maneuver without flips
+with attached vehicles naturally the dv will be less for several reasons
+best we can do with motorcycle is to just need a tiny amount of hydrogen for orbit

 **Unused names**
 sanger